javers/javers.github.io/documentation/configuration/index.md

 * JaVers wants to know only a few basic facts about your domain model classes.
 * Mapping is done mainly on the class level, property level mapping is required only for choosing Entity ID.
-* JaVers scans well known annotations sets like JPA and Hibernate.
+* JaVers scans well known annotations sets like JPA and Hibernate, see [supported annotations table](#supported-annotations).
   So if your classes are already annotated with these sets, you are lucky.
   If not, JaVers provides its [own annotations set]({{ site.javadoc_url }}org/javers/core/metamodel/annotation/package-summary.html).
 * If you'd rather keep your domain domain model classes framework agnostic,